namnd/namnd.github.io/content/posts/my-workstation-setup.md

 ## Step 4: Password store

 GPG/SSH keys are great.
 However, it's impossible to avoid plain text passwords.
 For this, I use [pass](https://www.passwordstore.org/) with the GPG **E**ncrypt subkey.
 It's super simple, secure, and has everything things I need for a password management tool.

 I do use a private remote repository to keep all passwords in sync between my devices.

 That should be enough for **Part 1**.
-In the next part, we will talk about Nix OS and Virtual machine.
+At this point, in order to read/write a password, or to have access to my github, one must have access to my Yubikey which is also protected by a PIN code.
+It might not look obvious how centric and secure this setup is yet.
+Hopefully, by the end of series, it will make more sense.
+In the next part, we will talk about Nix OS and Virtual machines.

 ## References & credits